fredericGette/Lumia520/content/drivers/wpcrdmp.md

 ## Wpcrdmp.sys

 Register callbacks in case of crash (bugcheck) to generate memory dumps.
-Requires qccdi8930.sys to knows about the memory layout of the subsystems.
+Requires qccdi8930.sys to know about the memory layout of the subsystems.
 Requires the UEFI boot application wpdmp.efi to generate a full physical memory dump.

 Registry parameters: